DZLL

-Profile
+History

+The station was established in 1992 as Mellow Touch with a soft adult contemporary format.
+It was initially situated on 101.5 MHz.
+In 1995, it went off the air due to signal interference with a radio station in another province.
+It went back on air on its current frequency a year later.

-The station was established in 1992 as Mellow Touch, airing a soft adult contemporary format.
-In 1997, when FBS Radio Network sold the station to Primax, the station underwent transition under the Smooth Jazz branding, airing a smooth jazz format.
+In 1997, when FBS Radio Network sold the station to Primax, the station underwent transition under the Smooth Jazz branding and switched to a smooth jazz format.
 Months later, it added soul and R&B to its playlist.

 The following year, it was rebranded as City Lite with the tagline "Take it Easy".
 It was home of Beatbox, which airs only hip hop and R&B. Its notable morning program was The Breakfast Club.
 The station was an affiliate of Manila-based Raven Broadcasting Corporation, which owns a station with the same name.
 In 2002, the station cut ties with Raven and rebranded as Smooth FM with the tagline "Your Stress-Free Radio".

-In March 2017, Smooth FM 107.1 became an affiliate of the Radio Mindanao Network and rebranded as MemoRies FM 107.1 with a classic hits format.
+In March 2017, the station was rebranded as MemoRies FM 107.1 with a classic hits format.
+It was an affiliate of the Radio Mindanao Network until 2025.